Van Gogh in Auvers

 His Last Days

-Written by Wouter van der Veen
+Wouter van der Veen

 In the last seventy days of his life, Vincent van Gogh experienced an unprecedented burst of creativity.
 He painted at least one canvas per day, often more, and wrote dozens of eloquent, personal letters to family, fellow artists, and friends.
 For the ﬁrst time, this volume gathers all that he produced during these last few months and presents it in a day-by-day chronology that reveals his intense focus on the continuing development of his signature artistic method as well as his innermost thoughts and concerns.